krystianjarmul/accounting-api/README.md

 # accounting-api
-An REST API for the cleaning service app, written in python
+An REST API for the cleaning service app, using Domain Driven Design, in progress